Khushab

-Khushab (punjabi: خُوشاب) is a city as well as a district of Sargodha Division, located in the Punjab province of Pakistan.
+Khushab (Punjabi: خُوشاب) is a city in Khushab District, Sargodha Division, located in the Punjab province of Pakistan.
 The word Khushab means "sweet water."
 Khushab city also serves as the headquarters of Khushab Tehsil, an administrative subdivision of the Khushab district.
 It is the 77th most populous city of Pakistan.

 The city of Khushab is the location of the Khushab Nuclear Complex, a critical part of Pakistan's Special Weapons Programme.

 Demographics

 Population

 According to the 2023 census, Khushab had a population of 139,905.
 The population, according to the 1901 census, was 11,403.